microsoft/powercat-code-components/Persona/README.md

 - **PersonaSize** - Size of the persona to appear on screen.

 - **Presence** - Presence of the person to display - will not display presence if undefined.
+Value should be from one of the followings : away blocked busy dnd none offline online

+### Style Properties

+- **Theme** - Accepts a JSON string that is generated using [Fluent UI Theme Designer (windows.net)](https://fabricweb.z5.web.core.windows.net/pr-deploy-site/refs/heads/master/theming-designer/).
+Leaving this blank will use the default theme defined by Power Apps.

+- **AccessibilityLabel** - Screen reader aria-label

 ### Usage

-Following is an example on how to use the Persona component.
+Following is an example on how to use the Persona component:

+    Text: "Megan Brower"
+    SecondaryText: "Software Engineer"
+    TertiaryText: "In a meeting"
+    OptionalText: "Available at 4:00pm"
+    HidePersonaDetails: false
+    ImageUrl: User().Image
+    PersonaSize: PowerCAT.Persona.PersonaSize.Size100
+    Presence: PowerCAT.Persona.Presence.Online

 ### Example Theme